where does bakuchiol come from?

 what concentration of bakuchiol is used in anokha's bakuchiol & pomegranate facial oil?

-the recommended usage rate of bakuchiol is 0.5-1%. we've used bakuchiol at a rate of 1% in our bakuchiol & pomegranate facial oil. a fascinating study by a supplier of bakuchiol showed that some brands using this ingredient claim a different rate than what is actually used. rest assured, a full 1% is used in our product.
+the recommended usage rate of bakuchiol is 0.5-1%. we've used bakuchiol at a full rate of 1% in our bakuchiol & pomegranate facial oil. a fascinating study by a supplier of bakuchiol showed that some brands using this ingredient claim a different rate than what is actually used.

 what makes the oil red?